Every Linux Networking Tool You Need to Know

 ping

-The ping command is used to check if a remote computer is connected and making HTTP requests.
+The ping command is used to check if a remote computer is reachable on a network.
 It sends ICMP echo request packets to the target host and waits for a response.

 curl